JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/compilation.rst

    This will delete the dir-obj$XYZ directory content with all the preprocessed sources contained in it.

-Compile with additional libraries (FOREFIRE, RTTOV, ECRAD, MEGAN, OASIS...)
+Compile with additional libraries
 =============================================================================

+It's possible to compile Meso-NH with additionnal libraries like FOREFIRE, RTTOV, ECRAD, MEGAN, OASIS...
+In the following subsections you will find information to compile Meso-NH with these libraries.

 MNH_FOREFIRE for forefire runs (external package needed)
 -----------------------------------------------------------------------------